guidedways/walkthrough_onboarding/README.md

     section.sectionDescription = "Fancy David Allen's GTD® methodology?
 Enable the special Inbox to serve as your default collection list from Settings > Default Collection List.";

     /* 0 - 100.
 Vertical position.
-       0 = top part of phone below the view;
-       100 = bottom of part of phone and container aligned */
+       0 = top part of phone hidden below the container; 100 = bottom of part of phone and container aligned */
     section.sectionDeviceVerticalPercToShow = 40;